SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/vector.md

-PROJ.4 strings contain a reference to the type of projection---this one is another Albers Equal Area---along with numeric parameters associated with that projection.
+PROJ.4 strings contain a reference to the type of projection---this one is another Albers equal-area---along with numeric parameters associated with that projection.
 An additional important parameter that may differ between two coordinate systems is the "datum", which indicates the standard by which the irregular surface of the Earth is approximated by an ellipsoid in the